koehlma/momba/docs/examples/racetrack.md

 # Racetrack

-An example showcasing almost all nifty features of Momba centered around [Racetrack](https://racetrack.perspicuous-computing.science/).
+An example showcasing almost all nifty features of Momba is centered around [Racetrack](https://racetrack.perspicuous-computing.science/).
 Originally, Racetrack has been a pen and paper game where a car has to be steered on a two-dimensional grid from a start position to a goal position.
 We developed a formal model of this game using Momba.
 This page documents how you may use this model for your own research.